iridakos/iridakos.github.io/_posts/2018-02-28-bash-programmable-completion-tutorial.markdown

   - todo-gtk-plus-ruby-tutorial
 ---

-Recently I worked on creating a bash completion script for a project and I enjoyed it very much.
+I recently worked on creating a bash completion script for a project and I enjoyed it very much.
 In this post I will try to familiarize you with the process of creating a bash completion script.

 ## What is bash completion?

-Bash completion is a functionality through which bash helps users type their commands easier.
+Bash completion is a functionality through which bash helps users type their commands faster and easier.
 It accomplishes that by presenting possible options when users press the `tab` key while typing a command.

 ```bash
 $ git<tab><tab>